Resources - Table of Contents:

 save a lot of time by speeding it up to 1.5x

-The Heartland Institute is one of the world's finest public policy think tanks, and they've compiled
+The Heartland Institute is one of the world's finest public policy think tanks.

 an impressive collection of information about the December, 2015 COP-21 Paris climate conference, here: